FAQ`s

 What is part time vs full time cloth?

-Part time means you would start smaller with ten to fifteen nappies.
-We don`t recommend getting less as it can then get tricky to use and wash them.
+Part time means you would start smaller and use cloth nappies togther with disposables.
+We don`t recommend getting less than 10 nappies and 6 covers as it can then get tricky to use and wash them.
 The more nappies you have the easier it is.

 Full time means you will use little to zero single use plastics.
-You need thirty changes for newborn and from about four/ five months, twenty six changes.
+You need 30 - 36 changes for newborn and from about 4/ 5 months, 26 changes.

 Is washing a lot more work?

 Our modern cloth nappies are very easy to clean and wash.
 A machine rinse and a main wash is all they need these days.
-It really is not a big deal.
+It really is not a big deal contrary to what you have you been told.
 A couple of loads a week makes a lot of sense.
 Once you get going you will see how seamless things actually become.
 Washing does not cost an arm and a leg and cannot compare to buying and throwing away disposables daily.
-On average, if you wash every 2 - 3 days, you will spend around R40 - R60 max a month on electricity.
+On average, if you wash every 2 - 3 days, you will spend around R40 - R90 max a month on electricity.
+Water wise it also makes a lot of sense.
+Buying the disposables is still wasting water- in fact it`s wasting A LOT more.
+See below.

 How often do I change a cloth nappy ?

-Day time: change the cloth nappy every two and a half hours.
+Day time: change the cloth nappy every 2.5 / 3 hours max.
 Poop nappies always change immediately.
+Nappies get saturated more quickly at this stage.

 Night time: change before the feed.
 Generally anything from between two to four hours (max) baby depending.
 Add a booster if the nappy is on longer than three hours.